MicrosoftDocs/power-platform/power-platform/admin/supported-web-browsers-and-mobile-devices.md

 > -  If you have added content to forms or dashboards in an iFrame, you might have implemented security restrictions around certain actions in that content, such as external links.
 Keep in mind that in [!INCLUDE[tn_Firefox](../includes/tn-firefox.md)], this security restriction code will likely be unsupported.

 <a name="BKMK_browserIssues"></a>
-## Known issues when you run Microsoft Dynamics 365 for Customer Engagement apps with certain web browsers
+## Known issues when you run Microsoft Dynamics 365 apps with certain web browsers
  This section describes the known issues when you run [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps in a web browser.

 ### Limited copy and paste support in Firefox and Chrome